2005 World Series: Chicago White Sox

 The Chicago White Sox finished the regular season with the best record in the American League at 99–63.
-The 2005 White Sox led their division wire to wire and only losing 1 game in the postseason.
+The 2005 White Sox led their division wire to wire and only lost one game in the postseason.
 After starting the season on a tear, the White Sox began to fade in August, when a 15 1/2 game lead (for the AL Central division title) fell all the way to 1 1/2 at one point.
-However, the Sox were able to hold off the Cleveland Indians to win the American League Central Division by six games, sweeping Cleveland in three games on the season's final weekend.
-In the Division Series, the top-seeded White Sox swept the defending champion Boston Red Sox.
-The League Championship Series began with the second-seeded Los Angeles Angels of Anaheim winning Game 1, but a controversial uncaught third strike in Game 2 helped the Sox start a run and win Games 2–5, all on complete games pitched by starters Mark Buehrle, Jon Garland, Freddy García, and José Contreras, clinching their first American League pennant in 46 years.
+However, the White Sox were able to hold off the Cleveland Indians to win the American League Central Division by six games, sweeping the Indians in three games on the season's final weekend.
+In the American League Division Series, the top-seeded White Sox swept the defending champion Boston Red Sox.
+The American League Championship Series began with the second-seeded Los Angeles Angels of Anaheim winning Game 1, but a controversial uncaught third strike in Game 2 helped the White Sox start a run and win Games 2–5, all on complete games pitched by starters Mark Buehrle, Jon Garland, Freddy García, and José Contreras, clinching their first American League pennant since 1959.
 In game 3 of the ALDS Orlando Hernandez came in with the bases loaded due to Damaso Marte loading the bases with a single and back to back walks.
-El Duque came in and induced 2 pop outs and a strike out to end the inning and persevere the lead.
+El Duque came in and induced 2 pop outs and a strike out to end the inning and preserve the lead.

 Manager Ozzie Guillén then led the White Sox to a World Series victory, their first in 88 years.
-Slugger Frank Thomas was not on the post-season roster because he was injured, but the team honored his perennial contributions to the franchise during Game 1 of the Division Series against the Boston Red Sox when he was chosen to throw out the ceremonial first pitch.
+Slugger Frank Thomas was not on the post-season roster because he was injured, but the team honored his perennial contributions to the franchise during Game 1 of the Division Series against the Red Sox when he was chosen to throw out the ceremonial first pitch.
 "What a feeling," Thomas said.
 "Standing all around the place.
 People really cheering me.
 I had tears in my eyes.
 To really know the fans cared that much about me – it was a great feeling.
 One of my proudest moments in the game."

+The White Sox completed the 2005 postseason with an 11-1 record.
+The White Sox also won the last 5 regular season games and thus closed out the 2005 campaign winning 16 of the last 17 games played and 19 of their last 22 (all 3 losses by just 1 run), a record finish unmatched in all of MLB history.